 PowerShell in Visual Studio Code

-PowerShell is a task-based command-line shell and scripting language built on .NET, which provides a powerful toolset for administrators on any platform.
+PowerShell is a task-based command-line shell and scripting language built on .NET that provides a powerful toolset for administrators on any platform.

 The Microsoft PowerShell extension for Visual Studio Code (VS Code) provides rich language support and capabilities such as syntax completions, definition tracking, and linting for PowerShell.
-The extension works anywhere you can run VS Code and PowerShell 7 or higher.
-The extension also works for Windows PowerShell 5.1.
-The extension no longer supports the older versions of Windows PowerShell.
+The extension should work anywhere VS Code itself and PowerShell Core 7.2 or higher is supported.
+For Windows PowerShell, only version 5.1 is supported and only on a best-effort basis.
+PowerShell Core 6, 7.0, and 7.1 have reached end-of-support.
+We test the following configurations:

 • Windows Server 2022 with Windows PowerShell 5.1 and PowerShell 7.2